Can I use my 401k to buy a business, franchise, house, investment property, etc.?

 There are many retirement asset-funded investment and business schemes that run from taking loans to “rollover as business startup” (ROBS) plans.
 They have been around for many years and typically they are generally a bad idea.
 I discourage most would-be investors due to the legal and financial liability involved.
 I have had people come to my law firm from Fort Worth and Dallas looking for information about these types of 401k plans and as an employment attorneyI rarely find these plans a good idea.

-What are 401k rollover as business startup plans in Dallas-Fort Worth?
+What are 401k rollover as business startup plans (ROBS plans)?

 These plans are concocted by financial professionals as a way to access retirement funds.
 While typical investments may not be perfect it is easier to understand the risks in mutual fund shares than a new business.
 The risk to your retirement savings is obvious.
 If your investment venture falls flat and you lose money not only will your retirement savings evaporate.
 Because retirement accounts are tax-deferred you cannot deduct losses against your income.

 There are two very common investment types these schemes promote: property investing and new business ventures.
 There are several ways you can access your retirement assets to finance these ventures.

 The information below is general.
 Should you decide to further explore these investment schemes you should consult a competent accountant or certified financial planner (CFP).
 You may also need to speak with an employment attorney experienced in handling business affairs or real estate law.

 Background on 401k business rollover plans (ROBS 401k plans)

 The property investing schemes were very popular during the housing boom in the mid-2000s.
 Plans were cast about to get people to use their 401ks and IRAs to buy their home as well as vacation homes, timeshares and investment properties.
 Sometimes these strategies worked out well but not always.